The Filthiest Items in Your Home (and How to Clean Them!)

-Find out 40+ spring cleaning tips you’ll wish you knew sooner.
+Check out 40 spring cleaning tips you’ll wish you knew sooner.

 For your windows to function as intended—offering you a view on the world—they must be clean.
 Johnson recommends dipping a microfibre cloth into a mixture that consists of one part water and one part white vinegar.
 “Spray the liquid lightly on your windows making sure not to over-spray,” she says.
 “This can add time to the cleaning process since you have to wipe up the excess product before the cleaning can begin.”

 Using a dry microfibre cloth, wipe off the solution.
 “The cloth won’t leave any residue.”
 For your windowsill, use a small dustpan or vacuum attachment to get rid of dust, soot, cobwebs, and insects, says Brian Sansoni of the American Cleaning Institute (ACI).
 “You can use cleaning wipes on plastic and vinyl window frames,” he added.
 “If you’re using a spray product, put it on the cloth and only use it for the sills, not the glass.”
 Without the microfibre cloths, it is easy to smudge your windows during the cleaning process.